-Deleting a logout reason code name using the PC Client
+Deleting a logout reason code name using the PC Client Procedure

-- 2. In the Operations list, highlight Logout Reason Codes. - 3.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
+In the Operations list, highlight Logout Reason Codes. - 3.
 In the ACD field, enter the ACD or ACD Group on which the logout reason code name to delete resides. - 4.
 Click OK.